streamr-dev/network/docs/algorithms/duplicate-detection.md

 ### Naive solution
 A naive solution would be to store every encountered message identity in a set, and then check it for duplicates.
-The downside of this approach is that the memory use will grow without bounds as long as the the software runs.
+The downside of this approach is that the memory use will grow without bounds as long as the software runs.
 (In practice, very old message identities could be pruned as they would most likely not be encountered after a while.)

 ### Simplified problem